 Hobbiton is nestled among the greenest hills I have ever seen in my whole life just outside Matamata, a little agricultural town in the North Island region of Waikato.
 There’s not much around Hobbiton except for cows, sheep, farms and the occasional house or lodging, but it is the perfect area to stop your car every six seconds to wind down the window and shout “LOOK, COWS!”

 Hobbiton is actually situated on private land, a sheep and cattle farm owned by the Alexander family.
 When the first of the Lord of the Rings films was in its initial stages of pre-production back in 1998 (coincidentally around the same time I was reading The Hobbit for the first time!)
 Peter Jackson and his location scouts took to the skies in a helicopter to find the perfect place to bring The Shire to life.
 According to my tour guide, they spotted the 560hectares Alexander farm from the air and instantly knew it was THE place.

-Fun fact: Some of the Angus cows bred on the Alexander farm are actually contracted to become McDonald’s burgers, so I guess a visit to Hobbiton isn’t technically vegan-friendly!
+Fun fact: Some of the Angus cows bred on the Alexander farm are actually contracted to become McDonald’s burgers, so I guess visiting Hobbiton isn’t technically a vegan-friendly activity!

 How to get there

 Matamata is located almost exactly halfway between the cities of Rotorua and Hamilton, and the Hobbiton Movie Set is about a 45-minute drive from either.
 It’s also around 45-minutes from Tauranga in a different direction – all times are obviously dependent on traffic and how often you get lost.

 The Hobbiton Movie Set website has much more detailed information (including really fun maps) on how to get there from all the main cities, and if you don’t drive or don’t have a friend who drives and don’t fancy forking out a gazillion NZ dollars for a private taxi, there are transfers available.